 In dual-version PortaSwitch®, number porting requests are distributed based on the current location of the customer record.
-Thus, all incoming requests from Neustar arrive to WebDispatcher, which passes them either to the alter-ego system or the main one.
+Thus, all incoming requests from Neustar arrive to WebDispatcher, which passes them either to the target system or the source one.
 This ensures uninterrupted service provisioning and facilitates smooth customer migration.